ZeroGwafa/DisturbanceRewards/README.md

 ![menu](/readme-assets/ItemHistory.png)

-By default, the app will show the item history, or the list of items received from Seren Spirits, in the order of most recent at the top of the list.
+By default, the app will show the event history and the list of items received from disturbances, in the order of most recent at the top of the list.
 You can Mouse-Over each entry to see the local time and date when it was acquired.

-Clicking the header (Where it shows "Seren Item History") will change the display to item totals.
+Clicking the header (Where it shows "Reward Item History") will change the display to item totals.

 ![menu](/readme-assets/ItemTotals.png)

-This shows the total amount of each item acquired via Seren Spirits.
+This shows the total amount of each item acquired and the number of each event.

 ## Settings